jfadams1963/Ti_Projects/tiAES-C_version/README.md

 compliant output.
 It is not suitable for real world usage, but only serves as an educational excercise.

+It was originally written to take key sizes of 128bit, 192bit and 256bit.
+This working version is locked in at 256bits.

 __STATUS__

 The program encyrpts and decrypts files of any size using CBC mode AES with PKCS padding.

 The KeyExpanson and Cypher routines produce FIPS-197 compliant output as verified with a block-by-block comparison to the "APPENDIX A - KEY EXPANSION EXAMPLES" and "APPENDIX B – CIPHER EXAMPLE" in the FIPS 197 documentation: https://csrc.nist.gov/files/pubs/fips/197/final/docs/fips-197.pdf  (See tiAES-C_version/portable/src/keyutils.c and tiAES-C_version/portable/src/encr.c)

-The portable version compiles cleanly with Clang 16.0.6 on FreeBSD, GCC 7.5.0 on NetBSD, and GCC 11.4.0 on Linux.
+The portable version compiles cleanly with Clang 16.0.6 on FreeBSD 14, GCC 7.5.0 on NetBSD 9.3, and GCC 11.4.0 on Linux.